The Evolution of the

 c) 1 and 2.617 .001

-d) 1 and None.
+d) 1 and Square root of 5 None.

 Problem 4.
-Why have irrational numbers been invented?
+Why were irrational numbers invented?

 Problem 5.
 The squares on the sides of triangle ABC are in the ratio 1 : 4 : 3.
 Express the ratio of each pair of sides as a ratio of numbers, whether rational or irrational.

-a) AB : BC = 1 : 2 b) BC : CA = 2 : c) CA : AB = : 1
+a) AB : BC = 1 : 2 b) BC : CA = 2 : Square root of 3

-d) is approximately 1 5
+d) Square root of 3 is approximately 1 5

 7